AICoE/elyra-aidevsecops-tutorial/README.md

 ## 5. Store your changes on your GitHub repo

+### Pre-requisite: Create GitHub token

+If you don't have a GitHub token, you can create one following GitHub docs: [create GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

+### Push your changes to GitHub repo

 Whenever you finish working on your project or you need to stop, push your changes to GitHub, so that all your work can be saved.
 In order to do that:

 1. Go to Git Box panel on the left and select Push Changs.